Suijester/lz77-hardware/README.md

 # LZ77 Compression Accelerator
 Verilog-implemented LZ77 greedy compressor designed for FPGAs.
 Designed for adjustable parameterization, with sliding window, buffer, and parallel search size all adjustable.
 Throughput increases with parallel threads.
+Larger sliding window and buffer increase compression, and decrease throughput/cost more memory.

 Benchmarked 48.1% on alice29.txt at window size of 4096, and buffer size of 64, although compression can reach higher ratios with larger windows and buffers.
+Approximately 5 MB/s throughput at 256 parallel threads.
 SystemVerilog testbench included.

 ## Development Process
 ### C++ Development